isomerpages/nlb-biblioasia/_apr-2009/Selected British Colonial Era Overseas Chinese Personalities and Their Links to  to Communities.md

 He reportedly invested about $2,000,000 (Straits currency) in a rubber planting business and jointly set up the Khiam Aik Rubber Processing Factory with Penang Rubber Company.
 Khiam Aik was based in Penang.

-Tan Kah Kee & Company had three other branches in Rangoon; one in the main capital of British Burma and one each in two other cities - Bassein (situated in the Irrawaddy Delta) and Mandalay (where the Royal Palace is located).
-At its prime, Tan Kah Kee & Company had a total of about 70 branches in Southeast Asia and elsewhere.
+Tan Kah Kee &amp; Company had three other branches in Rangoon; one in the main capital of British Burma and one each in two other cities - Bassein (situated in the Irrawaddy Delta) and Mandalay (where the Royal Palace is located).
+At its prime, Tan Kah Kee &amp; Company had a total of about 70 branches in Southeast Asia and elsewhere.

 However, when the Depression crept into Asia, his fortunes declined.
-In 1937, Tan Kah Kee & Company had to fold up.
+In 1937, Tan Kah Kee &amp; Company had to fold up.

 #### **The Prominent Chinese Patriot**
 Through Nanyang Siang Pau and his business enterprises, TKK displayed his Chinese patriotic spirit when he was actively involved with the Tung Meng Hui-Nationalist movement under Chiang Kai-shek.
 He was a member of the Tung Meng Hui in 1910 and his network of influence, besides mainland China, was spun around the region in Singapore, Penang and other parts of Malaya and Rangoon.